ratalla816/critical-roles-kiosk/README.md

 # Acknowledgements

 * Juan Estrada for helping me come up with the idea.
-* John Abel for supporting this project.
+* John Abel and Mike Ludwick for supporting this project.
 * Dakota Grey for the great start-up announcements and facilitating a buttery rollout.

 # License